worlddemocrats/federation/STRATEGIC_PLAN.md

 5. **Openness, Transparency, and Accountability**: Establish a benchmark for organizational transparency, honesty, and accountability.

 ## Strategic Objectives
 1. **Promotion and Advocacy**
-   - Spearhead campaigns for the establishment of a democratic world government.
+   - Spearhead 15 global campaigns by the end of 2025 for the establishment of a democratic world government.
-   - Champion transformative policies that manage existential risks and harness technological advancements for the welfare of all.
+   - Champion transformative policies on 3 critical global issues annually.

 2. **Membership Expansion**
    - Reach a membership of 1,000,000,000 by the end of 2028.
    - Establish active chapters in 95% of UN member states by 2028.

 3. **Influence and Leadership**
-   - Ascend to a globally recognized leadership role in international forums.
+   - Attain leadership roles in at least 5 major international forums by 2026.
-   - Establish the World Democrats as a trusted voice in discussions of existential risks and technological change.
+   - Establish the World Democrats as a trusted voice, receiving at least 3 global recognitions or awards by 2027.

 4. **Collaboration and Partnerships**
-   - Engage in meaningful collaborations with other organizations, institutions, and governments that align with our mission.
+   - Engage in 10 new meaningful collaborations by 2025 with organizations, institutions, and governments that align with our mission.
-   - Advance our cause of establishing a democratic world government through joint initiatives and influence on international agreements.
+   - Influence 5 international agreements through our joint initiatives by 2026.

 5. **Financial Stability**
-   - Achieve financial independence through diverse revenue streams, including membership fees, donations, and grants.
+   - Achieve financial independence through diverse revenue streams, including membership fees, donations, and grants by 2027.
-   - Champion financial transparency and efficient resource allocation.
+   - Maintain a transparency index of 90% and above.

 ## Key Performance Indicators
-To gauge our progress in reaching these strategic objectives, we will track the following Key Performance Indicators (KPIs):

 1. **Promotion and Advocacy**
    - Number of global campaigns initiated.
    - Percentage increase in global awareness and support for a democratic world government (measured through surveys).

 2. **Membership Expansion**
-   - Overall membership numbers, aiming to reach 1,000,000,000 by the end of 2028.
+   - Overall membership numbers.
-   - Number of national chapters established, aiming for chapters in 95% of UN member states by 2028.
+   - Number of national chapters established.

 3. **Influence and Leadership**
    - Number of leadership positions held in international forums.
-   - Recognition or awards received by the organization on a global scale.
+   - Number of recognitions or awards received by the organization on a global scale.

 4. **Collaboration and Partnerships**
    - Number of collaborations and partnerships established.